-- \ Filed herewith. - ‡ Indicates a management contract or compensatory plan or arrangement. - Portions of this exhibit have been omitted pursuant to a request for confidential treatment filed with the SEC under Rule 24b-2 of the Securities Exchange Act of 1934, as amended.
-The omitted portions of this exhibit have been separately filed with the SEC. - (1) The Company and its subsidiaries have in the past issued, and may in the future issue from time to time, long-term debt.
+- Filed herewith. - ‡ Indicates a management contract or compensatory plan or arrangement. - † The schedules to this agreement have been omitted in accordance with Item 601(b)(2) of Regulation S-K. The Company agrees to furnish a copy of any schedule to the SEC upon request. - (1) The Company and its subsidiaries have in the past issued, and may in the future issue from time to time, long-term debt.
 The Company may not file with the applicable report copies of the instruments defining the rights of holders of long-term debt to the extent that the aggregate principal amount of the debt instruments of any one series of such debt instruments for which the instruments have not been filed has not exceeded or will not exceed 10% of the assets of the Company at any pertinent time.
-The Company hereby agrees to furnish a copy of any such instrument(s) to the SEC upon request.
+The Company hereby agrees to furnish a copy of any such instrument(s) to the SEC upon request. - The entities covered by the financial statements included in Exhibits 99.1 and 99.3, and Exhibit 99.2, respectively, are no longer "significant subsidiaries" of the registrant.
+The financial statements included in Exhibit 99.3 cover only two years' profit and loss information due to the first year adoption by such company of International Financial Reporting Standards as endorsed in the Kingdom of Saudi Arabia in 2017.
+The financial statements included in Exhibit 99.1 include profit and loss information for 2016 and 2015 in accordance with accounting principles generally accepted in the Kingdom of Saudi Arabia.